Afecom/Telegram-bot/Products bot/README.md

 -----
-> This project is a simpler version from Chapi (@temkinmengstu), shout to Chapi.
+> This project is a version from Chapi (@temkinmengstu), shout to Chapi.